Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

-\item \textbf{RQ3: Can LLMs handle path constraint solving in real-world software repositories?} In the previous two RQs, we mainly focused on path constraint solving in standalone programs without external dependencies, which does not reflect real-world software development practices.
-Among the key challenges of symbolic execution, external API calls represent a major obstacle that hinders the applicability of traditional symbolic execution to practical software systems.
-For this RQ, we investigate whether LLM-based path constraint solving can help software testing on real-world software repositories, i.e., if prompting LLMs to cover designated execution paths can improve test coverage. \end{itemize}
+\item \textbf{RQ3: Can LLMs handle execution path reasoning in real-world software repositories?} In the previous two RQs, we mainly focused on execution path reasoning in standalone programs without external dependencies, which may not reflect real-world software development practices.
+In contrast to LLMs, external API calls represent a major obstacle that hinders the applicability of traditional symbolic execution to practical software systems.
+For this RQ, we investigate whether LLM-based execution path reasoning can help software testing on real-world software repositories, i.e., if prompting LLMs to cover designated execution paths can improve test coverage. \end{itemize}

 Our study shows several findings that highlight the ability of LLMs and provide insights for future research.
 First, state-of-the-art LLMs, especially LRMs, are capable of generating correct test inputs that satisfy execution paths with complex control flows.
-For example, state-of-the-art LLMs generate more than 65\% of the execution paths in our challenging benchmark.
+For example, state-of-the-art LLMs generate correct test cases for more than 65\% of the execution paths in our challenging benchmark.
 Second, LLMs can, to a certain extent, distinguish feasible execution paths from those that are infeasible or bug-triggering.
 However, the extensive reasoning process of LRMs may occasionally mislead them into erroneous predictions.
-Third, LLM-based path constraint solving can help software testing in real-world repositories by improving test coverage.
-These findings point to the broader applicability of LLMs in path constraint analysis and symbolic execution.
+Third, LLM-based execution path reasoning can help software testing in real-world repositories by improving test coverage, while the test pass rate still remains a bottleneck.
+These findings point to the broader applicability of LLMs in execution path reasoning, especially for languages lacking powerful symbolic execution tools.

 In summary, the main contributions of this paper are: